Farseer-NMR/FarSeer-NMR/Documentation/Troubleshooting.md

 6. **There are negative values in titration_x_values variable.** Farseer has implemented fitting only to the Hill Equation (http://www.physiologyweb.com/calculators/hill_equation_interactive_graph.html) which does not consider the use of negative values in the coordinate axis.
 Please correct your input data in titration_x_values variable.

 7. **x values given by the user for fitting look good.** This is not an error nor a warning, it's just an alert to the user about the values used in as x coordinates to perform the fitting.

+8. **Files are missing in the input folder tree.** Farseer assumes that when analysing different titrations together, those are related.
+Therefore the same number of files (data points) should be given for every condition.
+For example, there should be the same number of peaklists (.csv files) in each subfolder, as well as the same subfolder tree should be maintained under spectra/.